gusztimm/semanticanomalydetection-masterthesis/README.md

 ## Evaluation

 The evaluation results are stored in the `output` folder, in separate folders for each approach.
+The folder `thesis_results` contains all results in structured Excel files.

 ## Installation